-Placed somewhere in the upper west side of Manhattan, Lincoln Center is a home for Metropolitan opera and the New York Ballet.
-The somewhat fortress like building contains around 23 theaters for performing arts as well as a branch of the New York library and the Julliard school.
+Placed somewhere on the upper west side of Manhattan, Lincoln Center is a home for Metropolitan Opera and the New York Ballet.
+The somewhat fortress-like building contains around 23 theaters for performing arts as well as a branch of the New York library and the Julliard School.

 The high line